-4.3 Clearances
+4.2 Clearances

-The clearance between the bottom edge and paved/unpaved ground of cladding must comply with section 9.1.3 of E2/AS1.
+The clearance between the bottom edge of the cladding and paved/unpaved ground of cladding must comply with section 9.1.3 of E2/AS1.
 The finished floor must also comply with these requirements.
 These clearances must be maintained throughout the life of the building.